ERA-FutureEngineers/SHUSHA-AZE/README.md

 | <img src="./Scheme/scheme-robot.jpg" width="90%" /> | <img src="./Scheme/scheme-robot2.jpg" width="85%" /> |
 | :--: | :--: |
 | *Scheme* | *Circuit diagram* |

+### Power Managament <a class="anchor" id="power"></a>

+We used Cylindrical Lithium Polymer Battery 3.7V 18650 Rechargeable Lipo Battery as a battery.
+We use 3 units of this battery and it gives us approximately 11v energy.
+We connect the 11v driver and get 5v energy from the output of the driver.
+This energy is enough for the sensors to work properly.
+Also, since these batteries are not very heavy, they help the robot to work faster

 ### TeamPhoto <a class="anchor" id="tphoto"></a>